karu97/Fairway_Web/SINGLE_PAGES_CMS_UPDATE.md

 5. **Tour Locations**: Shows "Tour destinations will be available soon"
 6. **Tour Dates**: Shows "Tour dates will be available soon.
 Contact us for custom arrangements."
 7. **Inclusions/Exclusions**: Shows appropriate "will be available soon" messages
+8. **Related Hotels**: Shows "No Related Hotels Available" with browse all hotels CTA
+9. **Related Tours**: Shows "No Related Tours Available" with browse all tours CTA

 ### User Experience:
 - No broken pages or missing content